srigumm/eCupcakesFactoryOnContainers/README.md

-# eCupcakesFactoryOnCotaners - usecase to demonstrate containerized microservices using .Net Core and Kafka.
+# eCupcakesFactoryOnContainers - use case to demonstrate containerized microservices using .Net Core and Kafka.

 **"eCupcakesFactoryOnContainers"** is based on a simplified **"Microservices"** architecture and docker containers.
 Core intent of this reference application is to provide reference implementation for .Net developers to easily get started with containerized microservices using **.Net Core** and **Kafka**.